I Wanted Wings: Production

 Bernie Lay Jr.'s book was published in 1937.

-Filming began on 26 August.
+Filming began on August 26.
 In early August William Holden let Paramount know he was refusing to turn up as he wanted a raise from his salary of $500 a week.
 Production on I Wanted Wings began in the summer of 1940 at Randolph Field near San Antonio, Texas.
 Principal photography took place from August 26 to December 19, 1940.
 The United States Army Air Corps provided 1,160 aircraft, 1,050 cadets, 450 officers and instructors and 2,543 enlisted men for the film.
 One of the film's premieres was subsequently held at Randolph Field.

+During rehearsal, Veronica Lake's hair fell over her eye, leading to the famous hairstyle that helped make her a star.

 Paramount's production company relied heavily on location shooting, bringing 130 actors and technicians to Texas.
 The cast and crew blended in with over 200 student pilots in primary training.
-Aerial coordinator Paul Mantz was able to utilize massed formations of North American BT-9 and BT-14 trainers.
+Aerial coordinator Paul Mantz was able to use massed formations of North American BT-9 and BT-14 trainers.
 He was backed up by Elmer Dyer, Hollywood's best aerial cinematographer, filming from Mantz's Lockheed Orion camera ship, equipped with six different camera positions.
 The early series Boeing B-17B bombers from the 19th Bomb Group, March Field, were also prominently utilized in the final aerial sequence.
 Additional footage was shot at Paramount Studios in Hollywood, where a B-17 mock-up, built for $40,000, was used for the climactic interior aircraft scenes.